Cultural heritage is a major part of what makes Newmarket unique. Cultural heritage resources can take many different forms:

 For further information on heritage matters in Newmarket please visit the Heritage and History page.

-If you are trying to find out if a property is designated as a heritage property, please do the following.
+If you are trying to find out if a property is a designated heritage property, please do the following.

 Second, consult and the appropriate Register of Non-Designated Properties below.
 The registers are organized alphabetically by street name.